MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 > GET {{fhirurl}}/Observation?subject=Patient/WDT000000002

 To simplify using multiple search parameters in a reference-based query, FHIR also specifies syntax for chaining parameters with . to refine results.
-Below is a chained search for all Observation instances that reference a subject (i.e., Patient) with the name of Nathan Adunosh (note the : after subject, which makes Patient into a [type modifier](https://www.hl7.org/fhir/codesystem-search-modifier-code.html#search-modifier-code-type)).
+Below is a chained search for all Observation instances that reference a subject (i.e., Patient) with the name of Nathan Adunosh (note the : after subject, which makes Patient into a type modifier (see +++https://www.hl7.org/fhir/codesystem-search-modifier-code.html#search-modifier-code-type+++)).

 > GET {{fhirurl}}/Observation?subject:Patient.name=Nathan Adunosh